 Black artists have cemented their place in history.
 They have continuously broken barriers and documented their experience through their music, photographs, paintings and writing.
-Though these artists have passed away, the work that they have created continues to influence a new generation of artists.
+Though these artists have passed away, the work that they have created continues to influence a new generation of artists defined by Black excellence.

 Known as the “Princess of R&B,” singer Aaliyah Dana Houghton was born in Brooklyn and raised in the city of Detroit.
 It has been 26 years since her 1994 debut, “Age Ain’t Nothing but a Number,” and 19 years since her fatal plane crash in 2001.
 Yet, the singer remains one of the most influential and enigmatic figures in popular culture today.